-Meaning (later added by David Kessler) Kessler writes "meaning comes through fi
+Meaning (later added by David Kessler)

 Kessler writes "meaning comes through finding a way to sustain your love for the person after their death while you're moving forward with your life.
 Loss is simply what happens to you in life.
 Meaning is what you make happen."
 Some people have described not being able to "stop" at acceptance but instead wanted to do something positive with the pain they had experienced.
 This can manifest in many ways: celebrating loved ones through service, donating to causes, renewing personal spirituality, reconnecting to family or supporting others on their grief journey.